sf-wdi-22-23/modules-22/w10-angular-mean/d1-drills-trees/README.md

 * given any node, find its parent node with `.parent` (the parent of the root node is `None`)

 1. Given the names of two people in a military group, and a tree that represents the military heirarchy, your task is to find the lowest-rank person who commands both of the other people (this excludes the people themselves).
 If there is no such person, return `None`.
 This is often called a  `lowest_common_ancestor` function.

-1. How would you update your approach if you didn't have access to a `.parent` method for each node?